Compare prices within the same model year

 Low

-This deal is recommended as the top pick due to its exceptionally low price point, offering substantial estimated savings of $12,459 against the average market price.
-While it has higher mileage, its listing price makes it a compelling entry into the S-Class ownership for budget-conscious enthusiasts.
+This deal is recommended as the top pick due to its exceptionally low listing price, representing substantial estimated savings compared to the average market value.
+While the mileage is higher than the average, the price makes it a compelling option for buyers looking for an entry into classic S-Class ownership, potentially for restoration or as a project vehicle.
+Its days on market also suggest potential for negotiation.

 sedan